aldenwelsch/cse511a_fl15/README.txt

 project3/valueIterationAgents.py
 project4/inference.py

-Much of the credit and work goes to Ethan Glassman, my partner for this project.
+Much of the credit and work also goes to Ethan Glassman, my partner for this project.